 The first known European in this area was Gaspar Castaño de Sosa.
 He set out from Monclova, Mexico, in 1590, and crossed much of present Val Verde County en route to New Mexico.

 The U.S. Army was the first American presence in the Lower Pecos.
 In 1851, Lieutenant Nathaniel Michler explored the Rio Grande above and below its junction with the Pecos River for the United States and Mexico Boundary Commission.

 After the Civil War, Lieutenant John Lapham Bullis and his Black Seminole scouts worked in the area.
 They blasted a wagon road into the Pecos Canyon near the Rio Grande.
 The road provided the military with a shorter route between forts Clark and Davis.

 The park’s name comes from these scouts, who sometimes camped in the canyon by a nearby spring.

 In 1882, construction of the Southern Pacific Railroad reached the area.
 This route connected El Paso with San Antonio.

-The railroad company abandoned the section of railroad in the canyon of the Rio Grande was finally abandoned in 1892, when a new bridge spanning the entire breadth of the Pecos River Canyon was completed.
+The railroad company abandoned the section of railroad in the canyon of the Rio Grande in 1892.
+A new bridge spanning the breadth of the Pecos River Canyon took its place.
 The present bridge was built at the same site during World War II.